-IFHV Summer School on Corruption, Data and the Sustainable Development Goals
+IFHV Summer School Corruption on Fighting Corruption by using Data on the Sustainable Development Goals

-The Winter School is designed to bring together students from various disciplines with anti-corruption practitioners to foster innovative approaches to curbing corruption in sectors such as health, education, justice, water and sanitation and climate action.
+The Summer School is designed to bring together students from various disciplines with anti-corruption practitioners to foster innovative approaches to curbing corruption in sectors such as health, education, justice, water and sanitation and climate action.
 In this way, students can become evidence-based activists.

 The cases of the Democratic Republic of Congo (DRC), Afghanistan and Indonesia will serve as examples of how corruption negatively influences development and reconstruction while threatening security and undermining peacebuilding.
 A key element of the course is that the participants are expected to produce a “roadmap” to fight a specific corruption problem, using governance data with linkages to the SDG framework.
 At the end of each learning session, the participants are required to answer a few short questions relating to their own corruption problem for which they are developing a road map.
 In answering these questions, the participants identify key players who can help them, map out relevant indicators and datasets for assessing and measuring corruption, and come up with an advocacy strategy.